Avoidable sight loss

 - Failure to identify of investigate a visual field defect / compression of the optic nerve leading to a delayed diagnosis of a brain tumour

 - Misdiagnosis of eye conditions;

 - Failure to diagnose and/or treat Retinopathy of Prematurity

 - Misdiagnosis or failed diagnosis of paediatric (children’s) ophthalmology

-- Surgical accidents, including problems with laser surgery;
+- Surgical accidents, implanting the wrong lens during cataract surgery and problems with laser surgery

 - Failure to diagnose or misdiagnosis of malignancy (Cancerous cells)